ebellocchia/telegram_payment_bot/README.md

 Test mode can be used to test the bot without any effect to the users of the group.
 When active:
 - Users are not kicked from the group if they don't have a username or don't have paid, both when running a command and during periodical checks
 - Emails are not sent to the users that hasn't paid yet

+## Translation

+The messages sent by the bot on Telegram can be translated into different languages (the default language is English) by providing a custom XML file.\
+The XML file path is specified in the configuration file (*app_lang_file* field).\
+An example XML file in italian is provided in the folder *app/lang*.

 # License